KDE/kapidox/docs/depdiagrams.md

 ## Introduction

-In most case, you just want to call `kgenframeworksapidox` with the "--dependency-diagrams" option.
+In most case, you just want to call `kapidox` with the "--dependency-diagrams" option.
 However, if you want finer-grained control over diagram generation or want to work on its code, read on.